| 28 Days on Retatrutide |

 - Sterile prep pads - Used to wipe the injection site and the tops of both the peptide vial and the reconstitution solution vial.

 - 1ml Syringes 31g 1/4 6mm 20 Pack - used to inject myself in the left or right abdominal belly fat with peptides drawn from the peptide bottle.
 A 31-gauge needle is tiny.
 You don't even feel it.
+31-gauge is a happy medium sweet spot.
+32mm is too small and fragile, 30mm is too thick and can bruise.
+Also, these are individually wrapped.
+6mm in length is the sweet spot for the tip length IMHO.

 - 2.5ml Syringes 25ga 25pack - Used to draw the bacteriostatic water and inject it into the peptide vial to reconstitute the peptide.
 You only do this once per vial at the very beginning.
 Then you draw from the peptide bottle with smaller needles.